 - You must provide them with office space and equipment

-- You are liable for your employees’ actions
+- Liable for your employees’ actions

-- You must usually provide employees with workers compensation coverage
+- Provide employees with workers compensation coverage

 - You ordinarily provide employees with benefits such as vacations and sick leave